 In addition, if our customers do not use our software correctly or as intended, inadequate performance or outcomes may result.
 It is possible that our software may also be intentionally misused or abused by customers or their employees or third parties who obtain access and use of our software.
 Similarly, our software is sometimes used by customers with smaller or less sophisticated IT departments, potentially resulting in sub-optimal performance at a level lower than anticipated by the customer.
-Because our customers rely on our software and services to address important business goals and challenges, the incorrect or improper use or configuration of our software, failure to properly train customers on how to efficiently and effectively use our software, or failure to properly provide implementation or analytical or maintenance services to our customers may result in contract terminations or non-renewals, reduced customer payments, negative publicity, or legal claims against us.
+Because our customers rely on our software and services to address important business goals and challenges, the incorrect or improper use or configuration of our software, failure to properly train customers may result in contract terminations or non-renewals, reduced customer payments, negative publicity, or legal claims against us.
 For example, as we continue to expand our customer base, any failure by us to properly provide these services may result in lost opportunities for follow-on expansion sales of our software and services.